rmclelland10/nlp_assessment/README.md

   * Count/frequency of each type of word (noun, verb, adjective, etc.) per sentence
   * Relationships between words in a sentence to additionally be able to label a negative/positive test result to the test
   * Non-mutally exclusive classifications (a sentence can be a part of multiple categories)
+  * Section headers, which could give weight to proceeding sentences and help identify them.

 PARAMETERS THAT NEED SET (See main entry point in oa_p2.py)
 * text_filename - file to be read